 “The clinic helps us a lot.
 Before, people used to get sick and the only way to get care was to get out of the area; there was no one to attend to them.
 If there was no car [to take them to the nearest hospital – a 3-hour walk], then the person would die. “

 “Now people work at the clinic every day – anytime anyone gets sick, they can get care.
 If the clinic is not able to help, the ambulance is there to carry them.
-A little girl was sick – 2 years old – she had a running stomach and scum coming out of her ear.
+A little girl was sick – 2 years old – she was sick to her stomach and her ear was infected.
 They took her to the clinic and gave her medicine.

 In 10 years I want to become a nurse; I want to be more educated.”